hosseinimh/ApiResource-WordPress/README.md

 # API Resource REST-API WordPress plugin, widget, shortcode and 'Entries Details' page

-A simple project fetches data from REST API resource and show with plugin.
+A simple project fetches data from REST API resource and shows with plugin.

 ## Plugin